-ChatGPT and other generative artificial intelligence platforms are transforming how we access information, answer questions, and even create and interpret art.
+ChatGPT and other generative artificial intelligence platforms have changed how we access information, answer questions, and even create and interpret art.
 But those tools come with limitations when it comes to performing more complex tasks or chaining multiple steps together.

-That’s where autonomous AI agents come into play.
-Autonomous agents take generative AI technology to a new level, linking thoughts together and conducting several tasks to achieve an overall goal or series of goals specified in a prompt.
+Autonomous agents take generative AI technology to a new level.
+They link thoughts together and conduct several tasks to achieve an overall goal or series of goals.

 In the world of generative AI, autonomous agents are systems that harness the power of large language models (LLMs) to chain multiple thoughts together to arrive at a desired output or goal.

-What sets autonomous AI agents apart from generative AI, is that they can perform several tasks in a row, using memory and tools, without direct human input needed.
+What sets autonomous AI agents apart from generative AI is that they can perform several tasks in a row, using memory and tools, without direct human intervention needed.

 Tools used by autonomous agents represent the information stores that get searched and used when a prompt is given.
 These can include the system’s LLM or external sources such as websites, databases, or other knowledge bases.